Nonabelian Hodge theory for stacks and a stacky P=W conjecture: Representations of preprojective algebras

 for $\dd\in\mathbb{N}^{Q_0}$ satisfying $(\dd,\dd)_Q<0$, and such that there exists\footnote{In fact this implies that $(\dd,\dd)_Q<0$.} a simple $\dd$-dimensional $\Pi_Q$-module, \item

 otherwise. \end{enumerate} \end{conjecture} \begin{remark} Cases (1)-(3) match the trichotomy $(\dd,\dd)_Q>0$, $(\dd,\dd)_Q=0$, $(\dd,\dd)_Q<0$, i.e. the possible signs of the Euler form on the category of $\Pi_Q$-modules.
 For a $\pi_1(\Sigma_g)$-representation $\CF$, the sign of the Euler form $\chi(\CF,\CF)$ is entirely determined by $g$, with the trichotomy matching the cases $g=0$, $g=1$ and $g>1$.
 The same comment remains true for Higgs bundles on a complex curve.
 As such, in genus zero, all simple roots of BPS Lie algebras will be real (type (1)), in genus one they will all be imaginary and isotropic (type (2)), and in higher genus we expect them to all be imaginary and hyperbolic (type (3)).
-In words, if $g\geq 2$ we expect associated BPS Lie algebras on the Betti and Dolbeault sides to be freely generated by intersection cohomology of the coarse moduli spaces. \end{remark}
+In words, if $g\geq 2$ we expect associated BPS Lie algebras on the Betti and Dolbeault sides to be freely generated by intersection cohomology of the coarse moduli spaces.
+While this paper was being revised, this statement was proven in \cite{DHSM12}. \end{remark}